cdapio/coopr/docs/docs/source/guide/admin/chef-automator-plugin.rst

 =========================
 **Cookbook requirements**

-Since the ChefAutomator plugin is implemented using chef-solo, the following restrictions apply:
+Since the Chef Automator plugin is implemented using chef-solo, the following restrictions apply:

 	* No chef search capability
 	* No persistent attributes

 Cookbooks should be fully attribute-driven.
-At this time the ChefAutomator does not support the chef-solo "environment" primitive.
+At this time the Chef Automator does not support the chef-solo "environment" primitive.
 Attributes normally specified in an environment can instead be populated in Loom primitives such as cluster templates or service action data.

-In order to add cookbooks, roles, or data-bags for use by the provisioners, simply add them to the local chef directories for the ChefAutomator plugin.
+In order to add cookbooks, roles, or data-bags for use by the provisioners, simply add them to the local chef directories for the Chef Automator plugin.
 If using the default package install, these directories are currently:
 ::